-The Council's governance arrangements are designed to secure compliance with the principles set out in the CIPFA/SOLACE Framework for "Delivering Good Governance in Local Authorities"
+The Council's governance arrangements are designed to secure compliance with the principles set out in the CIPFA/SOLACE Framework for "Delivering Good Governance in Local Authorities" 2016.
+Although not a requirement until 2025/2026, this AGS takes into consideration of the principles as set out in the May 2025 "Delivering Good Governance in Local Authorities - Addendum, covering the annual review of governance and the annual governance statement"

-Elmbridge is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that public money is safeguarded, properly accounted for, and used economically, efficiently, and effectively.
+Elmbridge is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded, properly accounted for, and used economically, efficiently, and effectively.
 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness.